tc39/proposal-private-fields/README.md

 ClassElement[Yield] :
     PrivateDeclaration
+    `static` Block
     ...
 ```

 Each private field declaration creates a lexical binding from a private name to
 a unique private slot key.

+It is a syntax error if there exists more than one class initializer block.
+The
+class initializer block is executed once at the end of class definition evaluation.

 Member expressions are extended to allow private references: